March 22, 2022

 Information on current clinical trials is posted on the Internet at www.clinicaltrials.gov .
-All studies receiving U.S. government funding, and some supported by private industry, are posted on this government website.
+All studies receiving U.S. government funding, and some supported by private industry, are posted on this government web site.

-For information about clinical trials being conducted at the National Institutes of Health (NIH) in Bethesda, MD, contact the NIH Patient Recruitment Office:
+For information about clinical trials being conducted at the NIH Clinical Center in Bethesda, MD, contact the NIH Patient Recruitment Office:

-Tollfree: (800) 411-1222
+Toll-free: (800) 411-1222

 TTY: (866) 411-1010

-For information about clinical trials sponsored by private sources, contact:
+For information about clinical trials sponsored by private sources, in the main, contact:

 Rosser T, Pearl PL.
 Metachromatic Leukodystrophy.
 In: NORD Guide to Rare Disorders.
 Lippincott, Williams & Wilkins.
 Philadelphia, PA.
-2003:.
+2003.